All Episodes

 Originally, yes.

-Uh, and that you understand the machine.
+And that you understand the machine.

 Absolutely.

-Well, I knew that she put forth a big program that she was going to help um make health care more readily available for people in lower income areas.
+Well, I knew that she put forth a big program that she was going to help make health care more readily available for people in lower income areas.

 Yeah, but she didn't.

-Well, no, it had no teeth, it had no substance, it had no reality.
+Well, no, it had no teeth.

 Well, it was worse than that.

-Her hospital actually was turning away, we've done the stories on this program.
+We've done the stories on this program.

 Her hospital was turning away the poor to send them to other hospitals to keep their profits up.

-If you it's just like gun owners.
+If you, it's just like gun owners.

-So everybody knows where they are, and if you want to obey the law, you have to do that.
+And if you want to obey the law, you have to do that.

 Well, providers bend over backwards to meet these regulations and forwards.